iocedano/wordpress/README.md

-# Docker Compose training
+# WordPress local environment with Docker

 Looking for a better understanding of what docker-compone means for local development.

-Here, it's a basic setup using WordPress (I'm a noob on this tech) (BUT my goal is to learn a bit more of docker)
+Here, it's a basic setup using WordPress (I'm a noob on this tech) (BUT my goal is to learn a bit more about docker)

 #### Tech
 - [docker](https://www.docker.com/get-started)